yakomaxa/micanpymol/README.md

 * micanpymol_python2.py / for python2-based pymol

 ## Update 2022-22-May
-Auto-zooming after loading the dummy structures, which had made the camera-focus moves unwantedly,  was suppressed.
+Auto-zooming after loading the dummy structures, which had made the camera-focus move unwantedly,  was suppressed.

 ## Requirements